Aconime/ElevatorProject/README.md

 # ElevatorProject
-An Elevator simulation software with events registered into a database.
+An Elevator simulation software that provides a game-like experience for the users.
+The software will record and save/load the status of the elevator into a local database using events.

-**PROJECT STILL UNDER DEVELOPMENT**